Privacy fears as police get entry to records from tens of lots of mobile telephones

 RELATED ARTICLES :

-The ferret subscribes slim.
+The Ferret subscribes slim.

 Jim Killock, Executive Director of the Open Rights Group, said: “Police Scotland must not be able to analyze mobile telephones without a warrant.
 Full stop.”